AJA Foundation

 • Focus: Delivering fundamental healthcare to underserved populations, particularly in developing countries

-• Services include: Maternal, newborn, and pediatric medicine; treatment of common diseases; disease prevention
+• Services include: Maternal, newborn, and paediatric medicine; treatment of common diseases; disease prevention

 Additional Funding Areas: